jzisheng/Naive-Bayes-Classifier/README.md

 ## Acknowledgments

-* Much thanks to Sven Anderson for lecturing this course
+* Much thanks to Sven Anderson for lecturing the Artficial Intelligence Course and organizing this.